The Pet Care UGC playbook: pet parents, before-and-after, and the eight-month story

 1. The breed / weight / age filtered review wall

 A frenchie parent does not want a Labrador review.
-Surface the breed, weight bracket and age cohort filters on the wall, default to the shopper's likely cohort if you have any signal, and lead with same-breed reviews.
+Put breed, weight-bracket and age-cohort filters on the wall, default to the shopper's likely cohort where you have signal, and lead with same-breed reviews.
 The shopper scans for their dog or cat and stops on the match.
-Without the filter, the wall reads as noise.
-With it, it reads as conversation.
+Without the filter the wall reads as noise; with it, it reads as a conversation.

 2. Before / after sliders for coat, weight, mood

-Pet care has the most legitimate before / after content of any category we work in.
-Coat sheen at month three.
-Weight at month six.
-Energy and mood (visible in posture and behaviour, not measurable) at month two.
-Idukki ships a slider widget that surfaces these UGC pairs on the PDP.
-Run it carefully (do not let customers claim medical outcomes the brand cannot back) but run it.
+Pet care has the most legitimate before / after content of any category we work in: coat sheen at month three, weight at month six, energy and mood (visible in posture and behaviour, not measurable) at month two.
+Idukki ships a slider widget that surfaces those pairs on the PDP.
+Run it carefully, keep medical claims the brand cannot back off the wall, but run it.
 This is the format the category was built for.

 3. The 8-month renewal-page cohort story

-Subscription churn cliffs in pet care are at the first refill (the "is this worth the money" cliff) and at month three (the "is this still working" cliff).
-Surface UGC on the renewal page from customers eight to twelve months in, leading with photos of their pet today.
-These are the cohort survivors.
-Their stories are the retention engine.
-Composite Idukki audit across two pet-food brands: +51% renewal lift on a renewal page with an 8-month cohort story above the renewal CTA.
+Pet-care subscriptions churn at two cliffs: the first refill ("is this worth the money") and month three ("is this still working").
+Surface UGC on the renewal page from customers eight to twelve months in, led with a photo of their pet today.
+These are the cohort survivors, and their stories are the retention engine.
+A composite Idukki audit across two pet-food brands put the renewal lift at +51% when an 8-month cohort story sat above the renewal CTA.

 4. The vet-creator vs pet-parent lane

-Vet-creator UGC (vets on TikTok, IG, YouTube) is a different trust signal from pet-parent UGC.
+Vet-creator content (vets on TikTok, IG, YouTube) is a different trust signal from pet-parent content.
 Mix them and the shopper cannot tell what they are looking at.
-Keep them in separate lanes, each labelled.
-The Vet lane carries clinical credibility.
-The Pet Parent lane carries lived-experience trust.
+Keep them in separate, labelled lanes: a Vet lane that carries clinical credibility, a Pet Parent lane that carries lived experience.
 Most brands run one and skip the other; the highest-converting PDPs run both.

 The pet care UGC pipeline, end to end